 A genetic test takes a small sample of your tissue or a bodily fluid and sends it to a specialized laboratory for analysis.

-There’s debate in the medical community about whether genetic testing results for lung cancer will change the behavior of smokers if they find out that they’re at risk.
+There’s about whether genetic testing results for lung cancer will change the behavior of smokers if they find out that they’re at risk.
 The argument is that you probably shouldn’t get tested if you’re not going to do anything to decrease your risk.

 Screening and diagnostic tests for lung cancer